younglaker/octjs/doc/son.md

 ### Description

-Get the first level of children nodes.
+Get the first level of child nodes.

 ### Syntax
 	O("").son([selector])  => self

 - selector: The specific elements you want.
 The id ueses prefix "#", class ueses ".", and tag ueses "&".
-If no specific selector, it will get all the first level of children nodes.
+If no specific selector, it will get all the first level of child nodes.

 ### Demo